Business and Information Technology

 Grades 6, 7, and 8

-"Business and industry surveys indicate that economic survival in the 21st century will demand that students know and understand both fundamental and technical concepts of business as well as possess the ability to execute these concepts in nearly any setting.
-All persons regardless of age, gender, and career aspirations can benefit from participating in business education.
+"Business and industry surveys indicate that economic survival in the current century will demand that students know and understand both fundamental and technical concepts of business as well as possess the ability to execute these concepts in nearly any setting.
+All people, regardless of age, gender, and career aspirations, can benefit from participating in business education.

 BIT Course Descriptions

-For the 2019-2020 school year, the Business and Information Technology (BIT) classes at NWMS are driven on the philosophies discussed above.
+For the 2023-2024 school year, the Business and Information Technology (BIT) classes at NWMS are driven on the philosophies discussed above.
 Throughout their time at NWMS, students will be engaged in BIT courses as they progress through the grade levels.
-Below you will find grade-level descriptions for what will take place:
+Below you will find grade-level descriptions of what will take place:

 6th Grade BIT

 In 6th grade Business and Information Technology, students will explore computer science (commonly referred to as coding).
 Using a nationally recognized coding curriculum, Code.org, students will learn fundamental programming languages such as HTML and CSS.
 Students will begin to view websites as a tool for personal expression through creation, rather than consumption.
 We then transition into programming hardware using dedicated circuit boards.
 All of our class activities encourage students to think creatively, reason systematically, and work collaboratively.

 6th grade BIT will use Canvas to access all course content and curriculum.
 Click Here